calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 As a member of staff you are expected to know all of it.
 Ignorance is not an excuse.

 Many organisations have online e-learning.
 You have to tick a box to say I've read this.

 Is it the _organisations_ fault or _your_ fault?

 If you've ticked the box - then you should know - It's your fault.

+(This is an important semantic requirement.
+Some trainee teachers have been barred from school sites until they had completed this _online training_ + clicked 'I understand')

 ### Summary of national process's for schools